Absolute Combinatorial Game Theory: Combinatorial game spaces and absolute universes

 \subsection{Order in universe}

-In general, two games, $G$ and $H$, are equal if the both players are indifferent to playing $G$ or $H$ in any situation.
-For combinatorial games this means in any disjunctive sum.
-This can be extended to define a partial order on games.
+In general, two games $G$ and $H$, are {\em equal} if both players are indifferent to playing $G$ or $H$ in any `situation', which means in any disjunctive sum since we are discussing combinatorial games.
+This idea is usually extended to define a partial order on games.